 People living with HIV who use treatment to achieve and maintain an undetectable viral load cannot sexually transmit the virus to an HIV negative partner.
 UVL 101: Undetectable = Safe provides more information.

 PrEP stands for Pre-Exposure Prophylaxis.
-PrEP involves using prescription medication that, when used as advised, is highly effective at preventing someone who does not have HIV from acquiring HIV.
-For more details, check out Introducing PrEP – the little blue pill making a big impact.
+PrEP involves using prescription medication that, when used as advised, is highly effective at preventing someone who does not have HIV from acquiring the virus.

 For other candid personal stories on Emen8, check out: